2,458 texts in Legends of the Jews (Ginzberg)

 Ginzberg, in Legends of the Jews, tells us that Noah wept bitterly at the sight of the destruction.
 He turned to God, saying, "O Lord of the world!
 Thou art called the Merciful, an...

-We all know the story: the animals, the flood, the rainbow.
+The familiar story is this: the animals, the flood, the rainbow.
 But what about the after the flood?
 What was Noah thinking, feeling?
 Did he get everything.
-Well, according to some fasc...
+Well, according to some...

 Noah, his family, and all the animals are finally stepping off the ark, blinking in the sunlight, the world utterly transformed.
 The very first thing Noah does?
 He builds an altar....

-It's more than just pretty colors.
 Jewish tradition sees that rainbow, the bow in the cloud, as a very specific promise.
 A promise from God.
-The Torah tells us that after the great...
+The Torah tells us that after the great flood, God set His bow – the rainb...

 Think about Noah for a second.
 The flood survivor, the righteous man who saved humanity and all the animals.
 In many ways, he was considered pious, a paragon of virtue.
 But accordi...